roynick365/fix-my-ui/README.md

 ## Limitations

-- Works best on small to medium components — full page reviews lose accuracy
+- Works best on small to medium components, full page reviews lose accuracy
 - Output quality depends on input quality; vague or incomplete HTML gets vague feedback
 - Does not replace a design system or a human design review
 - Suggestions still require manual judgment before applying